For Authors

 Please click here for an outline of the packages we will offer.

-Here you find a configurator, which you can use to obtain a non-binding initial estimate of the costs to be expected (non-OA variants can also be calculated).
+Here we offer an configurator, which you can use to obtain a non-binding initial estimate of the costs to be expected (non-OA variants can also be calculated).
 You will receive a binding offer from the program editors in charge after your publication has been accepted into the publishing program.

 We will be happy to advise you on possible funding applications and support you in the application process, for example by providing the necessary documents.